jdossgollin/lab-guide/docs/policies/gradadmissions.md

 1. Would doing this research advance *your* life/career goals?
 1. Do you have the required training and ability to carry out this research?
 Have you given clear thought to the skills you will need to acquire and do you have a plan for how you will obtain them?
-1. Am *I* the right supervisor for this research?
-Can the questions that you're interested in be answered using methods in which I have expertise?
+1. Is *James* the right supervisor for this research?

 Although your application is assessed holistically, you should focus on crafting the personal statement to make sure that it clearly and obviously answers all three of these questions.

+For generic advice, check out:

+- Matt Might's [How to Get Into Grad School](http://matt.might.net/articles/how-to-apply-and-get-in-to-graduate-school-in-science-mathematics-engineering-or-computer-science/) post (note that this is aimed at computer science, but is overall similar)
+- [this MIT guide](https://mitcommlab.mit.edu/cheme/commkit/graduate-school-personal-statement/) to the personal statement
+- [Rice University's guidance](https://graduate.rice.edu/news/grad-school-101-writing-personal-statement) to the personal statement

 ### Advancing your goals